PyDPainter logo PyDPainter Docs Gallery Download Blog

 Vertical and Horizontal fill paints the gradient from the inside out adjusting the gradient so that it follows the contours of the shape being filled.

 The preview uses the shape of a circle, but remember that the fill tools can fill the whole screen and any type of shape.
+Key: SHIFT-F7

 Dither

 Dithering is the blending of pixels within a Range defined in Palette.
 Usually, it's a gradient, but it doesn't have to be.
 It can be ordered dithering or a random dithering setting from none to increasingly blended.
+PyDPainter 2.2.1 introduces a lot of new dithering patterns.

 No dithering

 If you don't want to use dithering, set the Dither slider to 0.
+Pull the Dither slider all the way to the left to use this quasi-geometric rasterization.
+It works with any dithering type selected.

+It's a legacy from Deluxe Paint.
 The further the Dither slider is pulled to the right, the stronger the blend.
 Values range from 1 (very light) to 20 (a mishmash of colors).

 Dither 2.
 The beginning of natural randomness.